Tearsheet PDX is a style, fashion and beauty magazine.

 Previous issues are available:

 Wherever you are in the world, we'd love you to share your unpublished fashion and beauty photos with us.

 Our aim is to offer a supportive, curated publishing outlet, for all artists inspired to create beauty, art, and style in fashion.
-We are based in Portland, OR.
+We hope that collaborating with us creates value for everyone who participates.
+We appreciate your interest, and welcome your feedback.
+We always seek to engage in fair trade.
+We invite collaborations with fashion designers, hair and makeup artists, models, photographers, boutiques, makers, distributors, and other members of the fashion community.
+We are based in Portland, OR, USA.

 Please click to send us an email.